zdenal/commanded_debugger/README.md

 ## How it works
 Starting properly your app with `--sname` will allow to comunnicate with CommandedDebugger UI (runned by `./bin/start` from CommandedDebugger repository).
-The `:commanded_debugger` within your `extra_applications` will connect nodes (app & debugger ui).
+The CommandedDebugger will automatically run event handler which will send each event to CommandedDebugger buffer in UI app.
 The same with middlewares, they will make sure the commands from routers will be sent into buffer also.

 The buffer is keeping commands/events in process state and they are not saved anywhere, so it is only for debugging purposes.